Azure-Samples/azure-search-power-skills/Template/HelloWorld/README.md

 - csharp
 products:
 - azure-cognitive-services
+azureDeploy: https://raw.githubusercontent.com/Azure-Samples/azure-search-power-skills/master/Template/HelloWorld/azuredeploy.json
-name: Hello World sample skill for cognitive search
+name: "Hello World sample skill for cognitive search"
 description: "This "Hello World" custom skills can be used as a template to create your own skills."
-azureDeploy: https://raw.githubusercontent.com/Azure-Samples/azure-search-power-skills/master/Template/HelloWorld/azuredeploy.json
 ---

 # Hello World (template)